Plenty of thinking behind great design.

 I’m Sarah Lane.

-I’m a Bay of Plenty based graphic designer specialising in editorial and publication design, with a soft spot for long-form content, tricky information, and projects that need to make sense to actual humans.
+I'm a Bay of Plenty based publication and editorial designer with a soft spot for long-form content, tricky information, and projects that need to make sense to actual humans.

 I work with organisations who’ve got words.
 Sometimes lots of them.
 Sometimes important ones.
 Sometimes both.
 My job is to practise a bit of design witchcraft (the good kind) to turn all that content into something clear, readable, and quietly confident.